 Hypoxic dyspnea is treated with oxygen.
 Nonhypoxic dyspnea may be treated with anxiolytics or analgesics.

-Pain control may be necessary as soon as patients are conscious (see Treatment of Pain).
-Opioids are typically the first-line choice and can be given orally or parenterally.
-Often, oxycodone/acetaminophen 1 or 2 tablets (each tablet can contain 2.5 to 10 mg oxycodone and 325 to 650 mg acetaminophen) po q 4 to 6 h or morphine 2 to 4 mg IV q 3 h is given as a starting dose, which is subsequently adjusted as needed; individual needs and tolerances can vary several-fold.
+Pain control Treatment of Pain Nonopioid and opioid analgesics are the main drugs used to treat pain.
+Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more may be necessary as soon as patients are conscious.
+Opioids Opioid Analgesics Nonopioid and opioid analgesics are the main drugs used to treat pain.
+Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more are typically the first-line choice and can be given orally or parenterally.
+Often, oxycodone/acetaminophen 1 or 2 tablets (each tablet can contain 2.5 to 10 mg oxycodone and 325 to 650 mg acetaminophen) orally every 4 to 6 hours or morphine 2 to 4 mg IV every 3 hours is given as a starting dose, which is subsequently adjusted as needed; individual needs and tolerances can vary several-fold.
 With less frequent dosing, breakthrough pain, which should be avoided, is possible.
-For more severe pain, IV patient-controlled, on-demand dosing is best (see Pain:Dosing and titration ).
-If patients do not have a renal disorder or a history of GI bleeding, giving NSAIDs at regular intervals may reduce breakthrough pain, allowing the opioid dosage to be reduced.
+For more severe pain, IV patient-controlled, on-demand dosing is best (see Dosing and Titration Dosing and titration ).
+If patients do not have a renal disorder or a history of gastrointestinal bleeding, giving nonsteroidal anti-inflammatory drugs (NSAIDs) at regular intervals may reduce breakthrough pain, allowing the opioid dosage to be reduced.

 Certain types of surgery require additional precautions.
 For example, hip surgery requires that patients be moved and positioned so that the hip does not dislocate.
 Any physician moving such patients for any reason, including auscultating the lungs, must know the positioning protocol to avoid doing harm; often, a nurse is the best instructor.